Disney’s All-Star Music Resort Review

 Dining

 Disney’s All-Star Music is home to Intermission Food Court, the resort’s only quick-service restaurant.
-They are open daily between 7:00 a.m. and 11:00 p.m., serving breakfast, lunch, and dinner.
+It is open daily between 7:00 a.m. and 11:00 p.m. and serves breakfast, lunch, and dinner.

 Intermission Food Court is off Melody Hall between the resort’s gift shop and feature pool area.
 It has a tremendous dining room with a variety of seating arrangements.